sorbay/sorbay-documentation/docs/en/sorbay_risk_integration.md

 Formally, the opaque userid is limited to max 128 characters, where upper and lower case letters and numbers are allowed, as well as '+/=-_', i.e. covers hex-, base64- and base64url-encodings.
-Technical approaches for the opaque userid include a randomly generated userid that is stored along other user data somewhere where only the login service has access, or an HMAC based on a secret key that only the login service knows.
+Technical approaches for the opaque userid would include a randomly generated userid  that is stored along other user data somewhere where only the login service has access, or an HMAC based on a secret key that only the login service knows.

 **9. risk score**